jadecobra/python_tdd_exercises/source/basic_objects/none.rst

   .. code-block:: shell

-    AssertionError: 'text' is an instance of <class 'str'>
+    AssertionError: 'characters' is an instance of <class 'str'>

   because anything in :ref:`quotes` is a string_.